Skip to content

 In my own time as a CEO, and now in my work as a coach, what I have found more helpful is to experiment with daily practices that help to reshape the way I, or a client, hold the circumstances at hand.

-Negative visualizations are one of the most powerful daily practices I have found for building resiliency, and optimism, in the face of difficulty.
+Negative visualizations, rooted in the Stoic practice of premeditatio malorum, are one of the most powerful daily practices I have found for building resilience and optimism in the face of difficulty.

 Here is how it works.